 11. If neither the Chair nor Vice Chair of the Board is available to preside at a Board meeting or an Executive Committee meeting, the Chair or the Vice Chair shall appoint a Chair pro tempore.

-12. Any of the term limits stated in Article I or Article III of these Bylaws may be waived at the recommendation of the Nominating Committee and shall be thereby extended upon authorization by the Executive Committee and approval by the Board.
+12. Any of the term limits stated in Article I or Article III of these Bylaws may be waived at the recommendation of the Governance and Nominating Committee and shall be thereby extended upon authorization by the Executive Committee and approval by the Board.
 The extension of any such term shall be granted for a specified and definite period of time.

 1. The Trustees shall elect a President of the College who shall serve as the chief executive officer of the College.
 They shall elect only a person who is a loyal and active church member, whose life provides evidence of strong Christian faith and commitment.
 Such faith and commitment will be appropriately expressed by affiliation with the Presbyterian Church (USA) and active participation in the life of Davidson College Presbyterian Church.
 Unless otherwise determined by the Trustees, the President shall be inaugurated at an appropriate time during the first year of service in the office.